pranlawate/avc-parser/EXAMPLES.md

 # SELinux AVC Denial Analyzer - Examples & Usage Patterns

-**Version 1.3.0** | Comprehensive examples and usage patterns for the SELinux AVC Denial Analyzer
+**Version 1.3.0** | Comprehensive examples and usage patterns for the SELinux AVC Denial Analyzer with Advanced Filtering

 This document demonstrates the tool's capabilities with real examples, organized from basic to advanced usage patterns.

+> **🎯 New Advanced Filtering**: The tool now includes comprehensive time range and SELinux context filtering for forensic analysis.
+Jump to [Advanced Filtering Examples](#advanced-time-range-filtering) to see the powerful new capabilities in action.

 > **💡 Key Feature**: Notice how PID event counts are shown in the default compact view - `PID 1234 (3x)` indicates this PID generated 3 events, while `PID 5678` (no count) means only 1 event.
 This provides immediate correlation insight without expanding details.